WillStephenn/Agent-G/README.md

 ### Initial Setup

+Before you can start chatting, you'll need to set up your system:

-1. **Review the system prompt:** An example system prompt is included in `agent_cli/system_prompt.md.enc`.
-You can view and customise it using the admin interface to configure Agent-G's personality and behaviour
+1. **Encrypt the system prompt:** An example system prompt is provided in `agent_cli/system_prompt.md`.
+Use the admin interface to encrypt it (it will be saved as `system_prompt.md.enc`).
+You can then customise Agent-G's personality and behaviour by editing it through the admin interface
-2. **Add notebook transcriptions:** Upload encrypted notebook content via the admin interface
+2. **Add notebook transcriptions:** If you have handwritten notebooks to transcribe, see the [Transcription Service](#transcription-service) section below.
+Once transcribed and reviewed, use the admin interface to encrypt and import the content
-3. **Create user profiles:** Set up profiles for each user who will interact with Agent-G
+3. **Create user profiles:** Set up profiles for each user who will interact with Agent-G through the admin interface
 4. **Start chatting:** Launch the CLI and select your profile to begin conversing with Agent-G

 **Note:** The example images shown in this README are not included in the repository for privacy reasons, but demonstrate the interface you'll see once you set up your own instance.